Federal judge cites climate crisis in decision to cancel oil and gas leases in Gulf of Mexico - KTVZ

 By Ella Nilsen, CNN

-A federal judge on Thursday invalidated oil and gas leases for 80 million acres in the Gulf of Mexico after a coalition of environmental groups sued the Biden administration to stop it.
+A federal judge on Thursday invalidated a massive oil and gas lease sale for 80 million acres in the Gulf of Mexico after a coalition of environmental groups sued the Biden administration to stop it.

+The ruling cancels 1.7 million acres of oil and gas leases from that sale, according to data from the Bureau of Ocean Energy Management.

+The administration tried in its first days in office to put a stop to new oil and gas drilling.
+On January 27, 2021, Biden signed an executive order that paused new permits and directed the Department of the Interior to launch a “rigorous review” of existing programs related to fossil fuel development.

+But a lawsuit filed in March on behalf of 13 states led to a judgment that blocked Biden’s pause and the sale went forward in November.
+At the time, administration officials openly admitted that the sale was at odds with its climate goals and said its hands were tied.

-Rudolph Contreras, a US District Court judge for the District of Columbia, ruled that the lease sale was invalid because the Department of Interior’s analysis did not fully take into account the climate impacts of the leases.
+In the Thursday ruling, Rudolph Contreras, a US District Court judge for the District of Columbia, said the lease sale was invalid because the Department of Interior’s analysis did not fully take into account the climate impacts of the leases.

-The Biden administration had proceeded with the lease sale in November after a Trump-appointed judge blocked the administration’s temporary moratorium of new oil and gas lease sales.

-At the time, administration officials openly admitted the sale was at odds with its climate goals and said its hands were tied.

 Interior Department spokesperson Melissa Schwartz told CNN that the department was reviewing the decision.